 Deal with gifts.

 Something to consider is talking to your friends and family about gifts beforehand.
 Ask for experience gifts or just be upfront and ask for things you need.
-As a person that love gift giving, I would be very happy for someone to tell me what they need so that I can give them something they will get a lot of use out of.
+As a person that loves gift-giving, I would be very happy for someone to tell me what they need so that I can give them something they will get a lot of use out of.

 Side Note About Pictures:

 Just a side note…on other articles of similar topics I have seen recommendations of getting rid of pictures (ie: family pictures).
 I do not recommend this.
 If you have duplicates, those are fine to re-home but I don’t recommend getting rid of family pictures.
 Pictures take up very little space (unless you have amassed an extremely large collection) and they can be a wonderful way to connect future generations to the past.
 Be sure and label each picture with the name of the person in it or the memory it contains as soon as possible so you don’t forget.